sebwarnke/tconvert/README.md

-# tconverter - A Tomorrow Bank Statement Converter
+# tconvert - A Tomorrow Bank Statement Converter

 ## What is this about?